 And finally, the Peaky Blinders Women.
-When it comes to Peaky Blinders style (or indeed anything pertaining to the gang), it would be unwise to overlook the ladies, in particular, Tommy’s impeccably dressed aunt, Polly Gray, played by British national treasure Helen McCrory.
+When it comes to Peaky Blinders style (or indeed anything pertaining to the gang), it would be unwise to overlook the ladies, in particular, Tommy’s impeccably dressed aunt, Polly Gray, played by the much missed British national treasure Helen McCrory.

 Visit our shoppable links below for more Peaky Blinder’s outfit advice for the ladies: